Workflow: Formulation and Sampling#

 Quantum Samplers: What and How?#

-The Simple Workflow Example example above uses a Leap hybrid CQM solver, which can accept integer variables and handle constraints natively.
+The Simple Workflow Example example above uses the Leap service’s hybrid CQM solver, which can accept integer variables and handle constraints natively.
 Hybrid samplers are also less restrictive on other aspects of the quadratic models they can accept; for example size (e.g., the number of variables) and structure (e.g., how interconnected the variables are).

 This guide focuses on QPU solvers and provides examples of using quantum computers to solve problems: